jakedustin/reversi/README.md

+## ALL CODE IS COURTESY OF [JOSHUA ROBINSON](https://github.com/joshua-robinson) UNLESS OTHERWISE NOTED

 # cs-470-reversi-python-client

 A Python 3 client for the BYU CS 470 Reversi lab.
 All that you need to change for your project is the `make_move` function in the reversi_bot.py script.
 See comment there for information on useful functionality.